pingcap/docs-cn/migrate-from-sql-files-to-tidb.md

 # Directory of the data source
 data-source-dir = "${data-path}" # Local or S3 path, such as 's3://my-bucket/sql-backup?region=us-west-2'

-# If you have manually created the target table schema in #Step 2, set it to true; otherwise, it is false.
-# no-schema = true

 [tidb]
 # The information of target cluster
 host = ${host}                # For example, 172.16.32.1